binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 Active reconnaissance involves interacting with the target directly, engaging in activities such as:

-* Snooping physical premises.
+* Snooping physical premises
-* Port scanning the entire range `nmap -p- <target>` and some of the aggressive nmap scanning modes shown below.
+* Port scanning the entire range `nmap -p- <target>` and some of the aggressive nmap scanning modes shown below
 * Spidering public facing resources.
 Directories and files, often public without the administrators realising it.
-If they ran a spidering tool against their servers they would see all the publicly accessible resources.
+If they ran a spidering tool against their servers they would see all the publicly accessible resources
-* Banner grabbing and probing, which we address below under the [Service Fingerprinting](#process-and-practises-penetration-testing-reconnaissance-service-fingerprinting) section.
+* Banner grabbing and probing, which we address below under the [Service Fingerprinting](#process-and-practises-penetration-testing-reconnaissance-service-fingerprinting) section

 ##### Netcat